Explicit Koszul-dualizing bimodules in bordered Heegaard Floer homology: Verification of the homotopy

 \subsubsection{Case 7}

-Figure \ref{fig:identity7} shows the obvious $d$-arrow to the $H$ side.
+In this case, the generator $\mathbf{x}$ has key segment at left and key pair at right as a double horizontal.
+Figure \ref{fig:identity7} shows the obvious $d$-arrow $\mathbf{x}\to\mathbf{y}$ to the $H$ side.
 If there is a strand ending at $q$ (only possible in the second of the two cases in Figure \ref{fig:identity7}), this strand can be moved to the right, moving the double horizontal to the left and changing the type of the generator.
 There are two ways this can happen, as shown in Figure \ref{fig:excase7}.
-They correspond to the special cases in case 4 (Case 7.1 and 7.2).
+They correspond to the special cases in Case 4 (Cases 7.1 and 7.2).